cloudinary-training/cld-php-migration/README.md

 The goal of this migration guide is to simplify migration.
 Therefore, we'll be demonstrating simple techniques for modifying existing V1 code to make it V2 compliant.

+**NOTE:** The config files will contain information that is SECRET.
+Be sure to `.gitignore` and config files set up like this.

 ### Course File Contents
 The files that we'll be focusing on in this migration exercise are: